alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 Alright, enough pitching.
 Since I decided to write some Rust, my next order of business was determining a use case for creating a new app.

 After mulling my personal backlog for a bit, I decided a simple blog page scaffolder would suffice.
-This seemed like a reasonable choice; building a file-generating program has to do many things.
+This seemed like a reasonable choice; building a file-generating program involves many things.
 Some of these include:

 - work with different data types
 - handle IO operations